Weekly Freight Market Update: Signs of Spring

 The upcoming lettuce harvest in the Southeast indicates the first sign of spring.
 Harvest appears to have begun in some parts of Florida, and reefer prices from southern and central Florida have increased.

-On the other side of the country in Phoenix, volume is up nearly 30% as produce shippers head into harvest season there.
+On the other side of the country, Phoenix found shipment volume up nearly 30% as produce shippers headed into harvest season there.
 Reefer shipments will be in high demand over the next 60 days — and will soon compete with shipments starting to come across the border into Nogales, Arizona.